 Let’s find out!

-Yes, Jeep Rubicon’s have a speed limit programmed into the vehicle’s ECU to govern the max speed to 97mph.
+Yes, Jeep Rubicon has a speed limit programmed into the vehicle’s ECU to govern the max speed to 97mph.
 This is not necessarily the maximum speed the Jeep can go, but it is a safety precaution due to the Q-rated factory tires and other safety regulatory factors.

 Can you change the tires to go fast?